To be eligible for JHBC internships, students must meet the following criteria:

 - Utilize other online resources

 - Search for JHBC Internships - Current Openings! and other internship search resources.
+Connect with us on LinkedIn!

 - Enroll for credit.
 Once an internship is obtained, understand the 'enrolling for credit' process, as well as the 'earning internship credit', which are reviewed below.